 Another great way for kids to improve their game is to enrol in a tennis camp.
 Australian Sports Camps run 3-day Tennis Coaching Camps over the school holidays for kids aged 6 to 16 years.

 The programs are run by an experienced coaching panel with guest appearances by leading state or Australian players and coaches.
 The camps provide children with the chance to meet their sporting idols and make friends while having fun playing tennis.
-The innovative program covers all facets of tennis, taught within top quality facilities and is designed to improve a child’s tennis skills and maximise their enjoyment of the game.
+The innovative program covers all facets of tennis with more top tennis tips, taught within high quality facilities and is designed to improve a child’s tennis skills and maximise their enjoyment of the game.